friendshipkim/transformer-from-scratch/README.md

 ## M**odel verification**

-Before we begin training, we need to make sure that my model has the same forward and backward path as the baseline.
-To do so, we created a list of model statistics and check if they are the same for the both models.
+Before training, I needed to make sure that my model has the same forward and backward pass as the baseline.
+To do so, I created a list of model statistics and check if they are the same for both models.

 ### **Checklist**